AltinGjonbalaj/AltinAitanProg1/README.md

 ## SUMMARY

-Team Members: < team member names >
+Team Members: < Altin Gjonbalaj, Aitan >

 < Provide a short description of your program's functionality.
 No more than a couple sentences. >

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 1 >

-Grace days remaining: < # >/5
+Grace days remaining: < 3 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS
- < What parts of the project you were not able to complete >
+ There are still many memory leaks in the project

 ## REFERENCES
  < List any outside resources used >